 Pursuant to the plan, the Compensation Committee establishes company performance criteria and minimum threshold performance levels shortly after a fiscal year begins.
 If the company performs at or above the threshold level for the year, we issue credits to each plan participant's account, and those credits later convert to cash when a vested participant receives a distribution following separation from service.
 The credits represent a percentage of the base salary and bonus a participant earned during the fiscal year, and the percentages come from a sliding scale that produces a larger contribution for better performance.
 Contribution credits created in prior years increase each year based on an interest rate that corresponds to yields on 20-year AA corporate bonds.
 We will delete any contribution credits that we later determine resulted from financial errors or omissions.
 Participants are entitled to distributions from their accounts when their employment by the company ends (except where law requires a delay or a participant elects to delay distribution) as long as the participant is vested at that time.
 To be vested, a participant must be at least age 55 and the sum of the participant's age and credited years of vesting service must equal or exceed 65.
-If a participant is not vested when the participant separates from service, the participant forfeits all contribution credits in the participant elects or, if the participant does not make a valid election, over a 20-year period.
+If a participant is not vested when the participant separates from service, the participant forfeits all contribution credits in the participant's account.
+Accounts are generally distributed on a monthly basis over a period of 5, 10, or 20 years, as the participant elects or, if the participant does not make a valid election, over a 20-year period.